 authorized as an International Baccalaureate Primary Years

 Program School, IB-PYP, in May 2013.
 Currently the school is

 7:30 am – 1:15 pm

 Kuwait Bilingual School observes all of the traditional

-set as per the Ministry of Education
+set as per the Ministry of Education calendar.
+Please check

-East, US, UK, Canada, Australia, South Africa, New
+US, UK, Canada, Australia, South Africa, New Zealand,

 Commitment to making the Mission of the school a reality